Monitoring democratic institutions through public records

 Weekly Overview

-What to watch: Whether the proposed rule on employee appeals draws legal challenges or congressional responses before its January 29 comment deadline, and whether this displacement pattern spreads to additional areas.
+What to watch: Whether the proposed rule on federal worker appeals draws significant public opposition before its January 29 comment deadline, and whether next week's return to normal government operations reveals additional areas of concern.

 Categories of Concern